-In general, an Olympic barbell weighs 20 kilograms or 44 pounds.
-This is universally rounded up to 45 lbs for simplicity.
+An Olympic barbell weighs 20 kilograms or around 45 pounds, on average.
 Some Olympic barbells weight over 65 lbs and tend to have heavier weight capacities because of it.

 But what about other types of Barbells?
 Don’t they vary based on what you are using?
 And how much should your barbell be able to hold?